zyeb/fastrod/README.md

   <h3 align="center">FastRod</h3>

   <p align="center">
     A plugin compatible with Spigot & Bukkit that lets you modify the velocity of the fishing rod hook.
 As a consequence of making it faster it feels like your ping is much lower than it really is.
+FastRod is compatible with 1.7.10 and 1.8.
     <br />
     ·
     <a href="https://github.com/zyeb/fastrod/issues">Report Bug</a>